GuenterQuast/mimoCoRB/builddoc/index.rst

 These classes shield much of the complexity from the user, who can thus concentrate on writing the pieces of code need to acquire and process the data.
-Functions are executed as sub-processes and therefore make optimal use of multi-core architectures.

-The access classes expect as input lists of dictionaries with the parameters of buffers to read from (**source_list**), to write to (**sing_list**) or to observe (**observe_list**).
-An additional dictionary (**config_dict**) provides additional parameters for the specific functionality, for example names of functions to read data, filter or manipulate data or the names of target files.
+The access classes expect as input lists of dictionaries with the parameters of buffers to read from (**source_list**), to write to (**sink_list**) or to observe (**observe_list**).
+An additional dictionary (**config_dict**) provides the additional parameters needed for the specific functionality, for example names of functions to read data, filter or manipulate data or the names of target files.
-The interface for passing data between to the user-defined function is implemented as a python generator.
+The interface for passing data between the user-defined functions and ringbuffers relies on Python generators (i.e. the *yield* instruction).

 The overarching class **buffer_control** provides methods to setup buffers and worker processes and to control the data acquisition process.
 The methods